KarinOldbring/bloomroom/testing.md

 * Result: When clicking log out the user is being redirected to a Log Out page where the user can either confirm that they wish to log out or be redirected back to the Home page.
 * Verdict: Code functions as intended.

-#### Shopping Bag & Checkout
+### Shopping Bag & Checkout

 #### Shopping Bag

-* Expected Outcome: The shopping bag is for the user to see all items in the bag.
+* Expected Outcome: The shopping bag aims for the user to see all items in the bag.
 The bag should show product info, bag total, delivery cost and grand total.
 Apart from that the user should be given the opportunity to change quantity of selected items or remove them entirely.
 From here the user should be given the option to either proceed to Secure Checkout or Keep Shopping.
 * Test: By adding items to the bag, I tried changing quantity and deleting the item entirely.
 * Result: I was able to adjust quantity and delete items completely.
 When doing so the total cost was adjusted.
 From here I could choose to Keep Shopping or go to Secure Checkout.
 * Verdict: Code functions as intended.